agner/agner/README.md

 Shows main environmental variables.
 If `VARIABLES` is omitted, then lists `key=value` for each variable.
 If not omitted, prints just its value.
 Currently supported variables are: `prefix` and `bin`.

+    agner create PACKAGE [--github-account ACCOUNT]

+Contributor's tool that clones `.agner` repo template and sets its origin to ACCOUNT (by default, equals `agner`, so if you don't have a permission to create repos in `agner`, set --github-account to your personal or organization account.

     agner verify [SPEC FILENAME (agner.config by default)]

 Verify specification file for correctness; intended to be used to package maintainers to simplify